Chiange

 Chiange is a town and commune in the municipality of Gambos, province of Huíla, Angola.

 It is also the seat of the municipality of Gambos.

 Chiange covers 8,150 km2 and as of 2011 had a population of 151,375.

-It is terminus of a branch of the Moçâmedes Railway, which is the southernmost of the three railway networks in Angola, junctioning at Dongo.
+It is the terminus of a branch of the Moçâmedes Railway, which is the southernmost of the three railway networks in Angola, junctioning at Dongo.